Sicos1977/ChromiumHtmlToPdf/README.md

 ## Why did I make this?

-I needed a replacement for wkHtmlToPdf, a great tool but the activity on this project is low and it's not 100% compatible with HTML5.
+I needed a replacement for wkHtmlToPdf, a great tool but the project is archived on GitHub and no new features are added anymore also it's not 100% compatible with HTML5.

 ## License Information